Kozea/Pynuts/doc/Advanced tutorial.rst

                         employee=view.EmployeeView(id),
                         version=version)

-Finally you have to go back to ``edit_employee_template.html`` in order to add the version in parameter of the view classmethod of `EmployeeDoc`
+Finally, go back to the ``edit_employee_template.html`` template in order to add the version in parameter of the view classmethod of `EmployeeDoc`

 .. sourcecode:: html+jinja